-Virtual meetings, in a lot of ways, might seem like at a major disadvantage to face-to-face meetings, but they’re not without their disadvantages.
+Virtual meetings, in a lot of ways, might seem like at a major disadvantage to face-to-face meetings, but they’re not without their advantages.
 For one thing, you can connect people across vast distances who might otherwise be unable to meet.
 Another reason is that it’s a key cornerstone of implementing a remote work setup that studies have shown increases overall productivity, satisfaction, retention, and profitability.
 The trick is to be smarter in your approach.

 Take charge and set proper guidelines

 The first thing you need to do to get your virtual meetings flowing smoothly is to take charge from the start.
 In your very first virtual meeting, start by setting clear ground rules on how the meeting will proceed.
 Key rules include only one person speaking at a given time.
 Anyone with something to present should be able to do so without interruption.
 Others can raise their hands—or an alternative custom action—during or after to be heard.
 Once they’re done, it will help you a lot to call on each attendee to ask if they have anything else to add.